A Race Against Time: Preserving AV Media

 Length: 20 minutes, 30 seconds

-George Blood, President of Safe Sound Archive, discusses the basics of audio preservation, including reformatting options for small and large collections, playback options, and the recovery of machine-based sound recordings.
+George Blood, President of George Blood, L.P., discusses the basics of audio preservation, including reformatting options for small and large collections, playback options, and the recovery of machine-based sound recordings.
 Mr. Blood also explains the different types of analog sound recordings and shows examples of each type.
 The ways to properly clean and store sound recordings are also discussed.

 Hannah Frost, Media Preservation Librarian, discusses the planning and design that is involved in surveying audio collections.
 She explains why it is important to conduct surveys, how audio surveys are different, what type of information to collect, and how to take action based on survey results.
 The appendix, which is available in a Portable Document Format (PDF) at the end of the article, provides a list of Survey Data Elements for Sound Recordings.